hkotek/hkotek.com/publications.md

 in revisions
 : Kotek, Hadas and Michael Yoshitaka Erlewine. [**Relative pronoun pied-piping in English non-restrictive relatives**](http://ling.auf.net/lingbuzz/002700/).

-in revisions
-: Kotek, Hadas and Michael Yoshitaka Erlewine. ***Wh*-indeterminates in Chuj**.

 submitted
 : Kotek, Hadas and Michael Yoshitaka Erlewine. **Indefinite free relatives in Mayan:
 Lessons for the typology of free relatives and the nature of relative clause islands.**

 submitted
 : Kotek, Hadas and Michael Yoshitaka Erlewine. **Blocking effects in English causatives**.

-submitted
-: Michael Yoshitaka Erlewine and Hadas Kotek. **Don't lose the prejacent!**.

 Handouts and slides